-Pictured Left to Right: Michael J. Linnane, Kevin F. Smith, Linda Dempsey (Board Clerk), Abel Vargas,
+Pictured L-R: Michael J. Linnane, Kevin F. Smith, Linda Dempsey (Board Clerk), Abel Vargas,

 Julieann M. Thurlow, James L. Liston, Terrance J. Bane, Sally Mason Boemer, Kevin Powers, Paul Bolger, Jim O'Leary

 RCB isn’t publicly owned by stockholders.
 We’re privately owned by you, our customers.
 We don’t focus on quarterly returns to investors.
 We focus on what’s best for the bank in the long-run, and together we decide on how to do it.